 - 1. The proposal and innovation are submitted for one topic only. - 2.
-The complete proposal package is submitted consistently with the requirements outlined in section 3. - a.
-Proposal Cover Page to include Contact Information - b.
-Proposal Certifications - c.
-Proposal Abstract - d.
-Proposal Budget - Subcontractors/Consultants form (if applicable) - Other Direct Costs form (if applicable) - Foreign Vendor form (if applicable) - e.
-Phase II Proposal - f.
-NASA Evaluation License Application (only if TAV is being proposed) - g.
-Technical and Business Assistance (TABA) Request, if applicable - h.
-Firm-Level Forms (completed once for all complete proposal packages submitted by a firm to a single solicitation) - Firm Certifications - Audit Information - Prior Awards Addendum (for firms with more than 15 Phase II awards in the past 5 years) - 3.
+The complete proposal package is submitted consistently with the requirements outlined in Section 3. - a.
+Proposal Information - b.
+Proposal Contacts - c.
+Proposal Certifications - d.
+Proposal Summary - e.
+Proposal Budget - Subcontractors/Consultants form (if applicable) - Other Direct Costs form (if applicable) - Foreign Vendor form (if applicable) - f.
+Phase II Proposal - g.
+NASA Evaluation License Application (only if TAV is being proposed) - h.
+Technical and Business Assistance (TABA) Request, if applicable - i.
+Firm-Level Forms (if the information has changed since the Phase I proposal submission) - Firm Certifications - Audit Information - Prior Awards Addendum (for firms with more than 15 Phase II awards in the past 5 vears) - Disclosures of Foreign Affiliations or Relationships to Foreign Countries - 3.
 The proposal shall not exceed a total of 40 standard 8.5- by 11-inch pages with one-inch margins and shall follow the format requirements found in section 3.6.2). - 4.
 The proposal plan contains all required parts in order (section 3.6.3). - 5.
 Any additional required letters/documentation. - a.
-A letter of commitment from the appropriate Government official if the research or R&D effort requires use of Government resources (sections 3.6 and 5.13). - b.
+A letter of commitment from the appropriate Government official if the research or R&D effort requires the use of Government resources (sections 3.6 and 5.13). - b.
 Letters of commitment from subcontractors/consultants. - c.
 If the firm is an eligible joint venture or a limited partnership, a copy or comprehensive summary of the joint venture agreement or partnership agreement is included. - d.
 NASA Evaluation License Application if proposing the use of NASA technology (TAV). - e.
 Supporting documentation of budgeted costs. - 6.
 Proposed funding does not exceed \$850,000 (section 1.5), and if requesting TABA, the cost for TABA does not exceed \$50,000 (sections 1.9 and 3.6.3.7). - 7.
-Proposed project duration does not exceed 24 months (section 1.5). - 8.
+The proposed project duration does not exceed 24 months (section 1.5). - 8.
 Complete proposal packages shall be received no later than 5:00 p.m.
 ET on the 120th day after the start of the Phase I period of performance (section 6.1.2).